Previous Winners of the AIA/ALA Library Buildings Award Program

 This 200,000-square-foot facility is part of an ambitious program by the library to double its space for collections, establish a landmark in the city’s civic core, and create a lively interactive public space for the downtown area.
 It features a triangular main building, adjacent rectangular administration building, glass-enclosed “urban room,” and public piazza.
 The library also is a 2004 national AIA Honor Award for Architecture recipient.

-Seattle Central Library, Seattle, by a joint venture of OMA/LMN (Office for Metropolitan Architecture and LMN Architects), for the
+Seattle Central Library, Seattle, by a joint venture of OMA/LMN (Office for Metropolitan Architecture and LMN Architects), for the Seattle Public Library

 This project redefines the library as an institution no longer exclusively dedicated to the book, but as an information story in which all forms of media—new and old—are presented equally and legibly.
 Unlike traditional libraries, Seattle Central Library is organized into platforms, each dedicated to and equipped for specific duties.
 The spaces between the platforms function as trading floors where librarians inform and stimulate.
 The library’s unique “book spiral” addresses the ongoing problem of subject classification.
 The library also garnered a 2005 national AIA Honor Award for Architecture.